musangamfure/react-capstone-project/README.md

 # 📖 TVDB - React capstone <a name="about-project"></a>

-This is a TVDB App for Microverse with REACT.
+This is a** Movie App **for Microverse REACT-REDUX capstone project.
 The app will work as database for tv shows where all the shows are retrieved from an API.
 You can also explore details of each show and filter them via their genres.

 ## 🛠 Built With <a name="built-with">HTML5 , CSS, REACT and REDUX</a>